 Follow the on-screen instructions to define how the new domain links to the existing domain, listed in thefield.
 When you have finished defining the link, ConsoleOne creates the Domain object and displays the domain Identification page.

 Fill in the fields that have not been filled in for you from your New Domain Summary Sheet:

 Continue with Configuring the MTA for the New Domain.

 Although there are many MTA settings, the default settings are sufficient to get your domain operational.
 However, there are a few important settings that you can conveniently modify before you install the agent software.

 Right-click the MTA object, then clickto display the MTA Identification page.

 This description displays on the MTA agent console as the MTA runs.

-If you have created the domain in a clustered environment, follow the instructions in the appropriate section of the GroupWise 7 Interoperability Guide.
+(Conditional) If you have created the domain in a clustered environment, follow the instructions in the appropriate section of the GroupWise 2012 Interoperability Guide.

-For more MTA configuration options, see Section 9.6, Changing MTA Configuration to Meet Domain Needs.
+For more MTA configuration options, see Section 9.7, Changing the MTA Configuration to Meet Domain Needs.

 Clickto save the MTA configuration information.